Tiendil/tiendil-org-content/content/posts/2024-028-ai-notes-2024-industry-transparency/en.md

 If we trust these hypotheses, we can clearly see the real progress of neural network technologies.

-Exaggerating, when someone like OpenAI releases a new flagship model, we can observe:
+Oversimplifying, when someone like OpenAI releases a new flagship model, we can observe:

 - specific architectural differences from the previous model;
 - clear timelines for when the previous SOTA solution reached its peak potential (scaling limit);